opensafely/documentation/docs/getting-started/tutorial/add-a-scripted-action-to-the-pipeline/index.md

-### Add a scripted action to the pipeline
+## Add a scripted action to the pipeline

 **Every** study starts with a *dataset definition* like the one you just edited.
 When executed, a dataset definition generates a compressed CSV (`.csv.gz `) of patient data.

 A real analysis will have several further steps after this.
 Each step is defined in a separate file, and can be written in [any of the programming languages supported in OpenSAFELY](../../../actions-scripts.md).

+### Create a new action

 In this tutorial, we're going to draw a histogram of ages, using either four lines of Python or just a few more lines of R.

 === "Python"